Wasteful white coats are at it again.

 What’s worse, for years, we’ve extensively documented how these same rogue animal labs regularly violate with impunity long-standing federal law requiring that they disclose how they’re spending taxpayer dollars.

 To tackle this problem, Sen. Ernst has just re-introduced the Cost Openness and Spending Transparency (COST) Act.
 The COST Act requires that taxpayer-funded animal experimenters publicly disclose how much of the public’s money they’re spending and on what.
 Here’s some more background on our work with Sen. Ernst on this effort.
-Rep. Ralph Norman will soon re-introduce the House version of the COST Act, too.
+WCW Waste Warrior awardee Rep. Ralph Norman has re-introduced the House version of the COST Act, too.

 A majority of taxpayers oppose government animal experiments, and a staggering 72 percent think federally-funded animal labs should be required to disclose how our money is spent.